22 pet friendly plants perfect for your apartment

 • Ponytail Palm: Let its leaves grow long or trim them back when you think it needs a haircut.
 This desktop-sized palm tree will bring a little bit of fun to your furry friend who will surely try to catch its cascading leaves.

 • Spider Plant: This plant shows up frequently on our lists because it’s an all-time favourite.
-Easy to care for, thrives in low light and completely pet friendly – what more could you ask for?
+Easy to care for, thrives in low light and is completely pet friendly – what more could you ask for?

 • Calathea Orbifolia: Otherwise known as a “prayer plant” due to its leaves folding together at nighttime, this plant’s beautiful green leaves will add life to any bookshelf it’s placed on.
 This plant prefers bright over direct light, so it’s perfect for any apartment type.